friesalafrancais/TryHackMe-Walkthroughs/Easy/Skynet.md

 > Difficulty: Easy
 >
-> Are you able to compromise this Terminator themed machine?
+> "Are you able to compromise this Terminator themed machine?"

 <details>
   <summary>Scanning</summary>